asi408-2026/interim-report/pages/2_individuals/3_lim-tze-yee.md

 1. Understanding of the Orbital environment
    * Hottest and coldest temperatures in Sunlit & Eclipse phases
-   * Hot / cool spots within the
+   * Hot / cool spots within the CubeSat
 2. Design of thermal control systems
    * Heating / cooling effects due to different CubeSat orientations with respect to the Sun and Earth
-   * Quantification of heaters / heat sin
+   * Quantification of heaters / heat sink
 3. Validate CubeSat thermal performance

 ### 3.1.3 Current Progress